cosmos/ibc/spec/ics-2-consensus-verification/README.md

 ensures this correspondence.
 However light clients are not replaying the whole messages, so it is possible that the light clients' behaviour differs from the full nodes'.
-In this case, the equivocation proof which proves the divergence between the `ValidityPredicate` and the full node will be generated and submitted to the chain, as defined in [ICS ?](https://github.com/cosmos/ics/issues/53), so that the chain can safely deactivate the light client.
+In this case, the equivocation proof which proves the divergence between the `ValidityPredicate` and the full node will be generated and submitted to the chain so that the chain can safely deactivate the light client.

 ## Technical Specification